Pipe Concepts

 Waterfall enrichments can drastically increase data coverage.
 But keep in mind that trying many providers can slow down processing speed.

-Choosing providers
+Choosing waterfall providers

 Waterfall pipes have a config.providers